-SCM Microsystems ehealth terminal approved for German ehealth
+SCM Microsystems ehealth terminal approved for German ehealth card program

 29 September 2008